Seneca-ICTOER/CSP451/docs/course-info/assessments.md

 Volunteers to participate in class and demo, will be entitled to a bonus mark of up to 2 marks in total, throughout the course

+Class Demo - Bonus Marks
+Throughout the semester, you will have multiple opportunities to present a topic that interests all students for a bonus mark.
+I would sometimes suggest the topic, but I am also open to your suggestions.
+The idea is to help you improve your presentation skills while helping us all learn new and useful topics.

+Presentation & Demo Guidelines
+As we proceed with this practice, I will add more guidelines here, for now, I can think of:

+Topics must be related to the course content and go beyond and above the class teaching.
+If you like to contribute, directly message me in MS-Team and I will add your presentation and demo information here.
+Once committed to a date, try not to change it.
+Even though this is for a Bonus Mark only, and I will not deduct marks if you miss, reschedule, or your work does not meet expectations, once you commit, take it seriously.
+I will only be involved in the selection of topics and overall content, you have the freedom to choose how to create slides/demos to be effective
+I suggest you have a couple of presentation slides to review the concept followed by a real-time demo or recorded demo.
+The work must be your authentic work, you can't use someone else's demo
+Keep it short, I suggest targeting 15-20 minutes, beyond that you will lose interest and it is usually the time given to you to present your work in real-world scenarios.
+Learn to be concise.

+Topic

+ Date

+ Student Name

+ Description

+Useful Links

+Documents

+Semantic Pull Request

+Wednesday, Feruary 7, 2024

+What is a semantic Pull Request?

+How to ensure your PRs are semantically correct?

+GitHub Apps Semantic Pull Requests

+Using Templates for GitHub Issues

+Wednesday, February 7, 2024

+How to use yaml and md templates for issues or collaborations?

+Configuring issue templates for your repository

+Using GitHub collaboration channel & issues effectively

+Wednesday, January 31, 2024 (tentative)

+How to use course collaboration space more effectively so all students can benefit?

+The Ultimate Github Collaboration Guide

+Using GitHub Pages to host a simple static website

+Wednesday, March 6, 2024 (tentative)

+How to build a simple static website for your GitHub Profile?

+GitHub Pages Websites